 - Meals are cheap in India, especially if you stick to local restaurants.
 Lunch can cost you as little as INR 60 – 80 ($1) whilst meals at nice restaurants can cost around INR 250 – 500 per person without alcohol.

 - Eating at 5-star hotels start at INR 1000+.

 Google image Kyrgyzstan and be amazed at how beautiful this country is.
 I was surprised to see how stunning this country truly is and would urge everyone to visit.

 Stay with a nomadic family or follow the ancient silk road, stay in a yurt and visit the historic sites around the country.
 Head to the breathtaking red mountains of Kyzyl-Oi and awe at the red rock Jeti-Oguz.

-With rice paddies, beautiful beaches and chic neighbourhoods, what is not to love about Indonesia?
+With rice paddies, beautiful beaches, amazing dive sites and chic neighbourhoods, what is not to love about Indonesia?
 It seems like Bali has become everyone’s must-visit destination in the last few years but luckily, prices are still cheap and cheerful!

 Of course, check out Bali but then explore beyond.
 See the sweeping mountains of Dieng Plateau or check out the iconic Komodo National Park.
 See the stunning Mount Bromo or visit the simply gorgeous Lake Toba.

 Typical prices in Indonesia